Hedgehogs are small spiny mammals that eat insects, frogs, berries, and even worms.

 ...they only roll into a ball as a last resort.
 They get along well with dogs and cats, and can be fed ferret or cat food; many pet stores even have hedgehog mixes.

-Hedgehogs can be kept in a hamster or ferret cage, and need access to water, food, and a place to hide.
+Hedgehogs can be kept in a large cage, and need access to water, food, and a place to hide.
 And get a plastic (not wire) wheel because hedgehogs love to exercise!

-Or...you can train a hedgehog to use a litter box and let it roam around your house.
+Or...you can train a hedgehog to use a litter box and let it roam around a contained area of your house.
 But be warned, they will chew through electrical cords and gnaw on the soft wood of furniture.

 Photo by wallpaperace